 CMS Asia is a premier not-for-profit event organized by the thriving marketing community across JAPAC and ANZ.
 This year the summit is being held in four different cities – Sydney, Tokyo, Kuala Lumpur and Mumbai.
 CMS Asia will features speakers and attendees coming together to explore and discuss the various facets of content marketing, emerging trends, best practices and innovative though leadership.

-The South Asia leg of the summit will take place in Mumbai on May 8, 2019.
+The South Asia leg of the summit will take place in Mumbai on April 15, 2020 tentatively.

 IAMAI introduces the 14th edition of the Marketing Conclave - Game of Marketing.
 A Game of Thrones-themed one-day conference, where the work of marketing gurus and professionals come alive.
 Its taking place on 5th December 2018.
 Jaime Lannister, Daenerys, Khal Drogo or the popular favourite Jon Snow - we have watched them, loved them but now it’s time to live the glory of the kingdom with a twist.

 The 3rd edition of VdoNxt Asia is India’s largest convention for those who live by the promise of digital video.
 Having taken place on 17th January 2018, it is the complete experience: listen and network at the conference; get in touch with the latest in technology at the exhibition, and celebrate the best work in digital video at the VdoNxt awards.
-The next edition will only be in 2020 and there is no event scheduled for 2019.
+The next edition will be held on 29th January, 2020.